kadena-io/scalableBFT.github.io/azure/index.md

        - `version`: the Kadena ScalableBFT image SKU version.
     - `node_count`: the number of nodes you'd like to spin up.
     - `node_region`: the region of the node VMs.
 It needs to be the same as the Ansible monitor VM.
     - `node_size`: the size of the VM.
-It vary depending on the scale of project.
+It varies depending on the scale of project.
 For exploration, we recommend Standard B1s.
+For high intensity projects, we recommend a beefier machine.

 See the example below:

         ```
         node_image:
-          offer: scalalebft
+          offer: scalablebft
           publisher: kadenallc
           sku: kadena-community-edition
           version: latest